mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	sage: 153.is_prime()
 	False

 Notice the parentheses around ``2^19 -1`` in the first example.
-They are important to the order of operations in Sage, and if they are not included then Sage will compute something very different than we intended.
+They are important to the order of operations in SageMath, and if they are not included then SageMath will compute something very different than we intended.
 Try evaluating ``2^19-1.is_prime()`` and notice the result.
 When in doubt, the judicious use of *parenthesis* is encouraged.

 .. index:: factor, factoring